Class maps for visualizing classification results: Support vector machines for two classes

 The class maps of the positive reviews in the test data are in Figure \ref{fig:bookreview_test_positive}.
-Also here some points stand out from the others.
-Book review \texttt{d} has the lowest farness.
-It is a very positive review, as illustrated by the excerpt in Table \ref{tab:excerpts_test_positive}.
-Review \texttt{e} has the highest LD indicating that the classifier strongly wanted to put it in the negative class.
-It is nevertheless a positive review, but not unequivocally so since it also indicates for which purposes you should not use this book.
-Book review \texttt{f} is correctly predicted as positive, but has a very high farness.
-It turns out to be in Spanish, whereas the reviews in this dataset are supposedly all in English.
-The high farness value is a result of the Spanish words not matching well with the English words in the other reviews.
+Also here some points stand out from the others, and we have marked a few for illustration.
+Review \texttt{f} has the highest $\PAC$, indicating that the classifier strongly wants to put it in the negative class.
+It is nevertheless a positive review, but not unequivocally so since it also indicates for which purposes you should not use this book, as seen in the excerpt in Table~\ref{tab:excerpts_test_positive}.
+Book reviews \texttt{g} and \texttt{h} both have high $\PAC$ values, and their $\farness$ is relatively high.
+These two reviews contain a mix of positive and negative comments.
+Book reviews \texttt{i} and \texttt{j} have high $\farness$ values.
+This can be explained by the fact that these reviews are quite short.
+Review \texttt{i} has 101 characters, whereas \texttt{j} only contains 22 characters, making it the shortest review in the test data.
+The mean length of the reviews is 864 characters.
+Review \texttt{i} is assigned to the negative class, due to a mix of positive and negative comments.